Fairness Constraints in High-Dimensional Generalized Linear Models: Real Data Applications

 \subsection{Experimental Setup}

-For the Adult and COMPAS experiments, we follow the experimental setup and related-feature baselines in \citet{zhao2022fairrf}.We optimize the objective using Adam \citep{kingma2015adam}.
+For the Adult and COMPAS experiments, we follow the experimental setup and related-feature baselines in \citet{zhao2022fairrf}.
+We optimize the objective using Adam \citep{kingma2015adam}.

 For all datasets, we randomly split the data into training and test sets using a 7:3 ratio.
+Feature screening, mixture fitting, and tuning-parameter selection are performed using the training portion only; the test portion is reserved for final evaluation.
+Unless otherwise noted, entries are reported as mean $\pm$ standard deviation over five independent random splits.

-For the Adult dataset, we select age (numeric), relationship status (categorical), and marital status (categorical) as relevant variables to learn $\hat\bA$, following \citet{Zhao_2022}.
-Since the relevant set contains both continuous and categorical predictors, we fit a hybrid Gaussian--categorical $K$-component mixture model as in Section~\ref{subsec:latentA}.
+For the Adult dataset, we select age (numeric), relationship status (categorical), and marital status (categorical) as relevant variables for estimating $\hat\bA$, following \citet{zhao2022fairrf}.
+Since this relevant set contains both continuous and categorical predictors, we fit a hybrid Gaussian--categorical $K$-component mixture model as in Section~\ref{subsec:latentA}.

 Let $\bx_i^{\,\ba} = (\tilde{\bx}_i,\bx_i') \in \mathbb{R}^{D}\times\mathbb{R}^{M}$, where $\tilde{\bx}_i$ denotes the categorical part (with $m_d$ levels for the $d$th predictor) and $\bx_i'$ denotes the continuous part.
 We assume conditional independence across predictors and a shared diagonal covariance matrix for the continuous part, $\bSigma=\diag(\sigma_1^2,\dots,\sigma_M^2)$.
 For component $k=1,\dots,K$, the component density factorizes as